 📃Ingredients notes and substitutions

-- Tofu - make sure to use extra-firm tofu that has been drained and pressed beforehand, either using a tofu press or stacking something heavy on top.
-I recommend checking out this post on how to press tofu if you are unsure how to do it.
+- Tofu - Make sure to use extra-firm tofu that has been drained and pressed beforehand, either using a tofu press or stacking something heavy on top.
+Check out this post on how to press tofu if you are unsure how to do it.

 - Oyster sauce - Use vegetarian ones to keep this dish vegan.